klubinskak/ngx-translated-routes/README.md

 # ngx-translated-routes

 A powerful Angular library for managing translated routes in your application.
-This library seamlessly integrates with `@ngx-translate/core` to provide route translations while maintaining all Angular router features.

 ## Features